moehami/pet-4/posts/fat-cat-names.md

 ---
-title: "The Ultimate Guide to Cavapoo Dog Names: 100+ Adorable Ideas and Tips"
+title: "15+ Chubby Cat Names Chubbs & Tubby"
-date: "2025-01-01"
+date: "2025-01-02"
-excerpt: "Find the perfect name for your Cavapoo!
-This guide offers 100+ adorable name ideas, tips for choosing, and inspiration to help you find the ideal match for your furry friend."
+excerpt: "Find the perfect name for your cuddly feline!
+Explore our list of 15+ chubby and unique cat names, inspired by their round and cuddly appearance."
-readTime: "6 mins read"
+readTime: "13 min read"
 ---

 **Fat Cat Names: The Ultimate Guide for Pet Owners**